 - Tribal CPAs assigned to their respective regional office locations.

 For questions, please contact Mandy Morlin by phone at (253) 278-7120 or via email at Mandy.Morlin@dcyf.wa.gov.

 In 2022, the Washington State Legislature passed E2SHB 1227 - the Keeping Families Together Act.
 The act made several changes to RCW 13.34, the Juvenile Court Act, regarding child dependency cases.
 The intent of the act was to safely reduce the number of children placed into foster care, reduce racial disproportionality in the child welfare system, and support relatives to take care of children when they must be placed out of home to protect their safety.
 The Keeping Families Together Act went into effect on July 1, 2023.

 For more information, visit our HB 1227 webpage.

 The Office of Tribal Relations has two primary roles:

-Our office coordinates, monitors, and assesses DCYF’s relationships with tribes and Recognized American Indian Organizations (RAIOs), working to enhance and improve government to government relationships.
-Our goal is to assist the collective needs of Tribal Governments and RAIOs to assure quality and comprehensive program service delivery in the areas of child welfare & early learning.
+Our office coordinates, monitors, and assesses DCYF’s relationships with tribes and Recognized American Indian Organizations (RAIOs), working to enhance and improve government-to-government relationships.
+Our goal is to assist the collective needs of Tribal Governments and RAIOs to assure quality and comprehensive program service delivery in the areas of child welfare and early learning.